senecajs/seneca-in-practice/problems/plugin/problem.md

 ```

-The goal of the exercise is to write a plugin that sums two numbers, as we
+The goal of the exercise is to write a plugin called `operations` that sums two numbers, as we
 did for the first step.
 For the purpose of this exercise, do not require seneca
 directly, just create a module that exports a function that defines the patterns,
 using `this.add` instead of `seneca.add` as we did in previous step.